SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-single.md

 	**Simple seasonal adjustment, single time series: main results panel**

-5. The results are in green, yellow or red text, depending on the result of statistical test used.
-Those in green denote that the problematic characteristic has not been detected (e.g. lack of normality of residuals, the autocorrelation in residuals).
-The outcome in yellow means that the test outcome is uncertain.
-The outcomes in red denote cases where an issue should be addressed.
-The user is expected to investigate the problematic test statistics and try to improve the model, so as no uncertain or rejected tests' results are present.
+5. The results are in green, yellow or red text, depending on the result of the statistical test.
+The results are marked in green, yellow or red, depending on the result of the statistical test used.
+Green indicates that problematic characteristics have not been detected (e.g. lack of normality of residuals, the autocorrelation in residuals).
+Yellow indicates that the test outcome is uncertain.
+Those in red indicate that there are issues that should be addressed.
+	The user is expected to investigate the problematic test statistics and try to improve the model, so that no uncertain or rejected test results are present.

 	{: .text-center.image-wrapper}